Jeraldy/JeddyJs/README.md

  the counts.

 #### PART II: The redux way
+ - You can find a finished version of the sample code for this part [HERE](here.com).
+ - The demo for this can be found [HERE](here.com).
- Since the framework *for now* supports only a single instance of a StatefulWidget (The Main), therefore  this is the recommended way go with, [redux](https://redux.js.org/) provides an easy way to manage state and therefore keeping our widgets neat.
+ Since the framework *for now* supports only a single instance of a StatefulWidget (The Main), therefore  this is the recommended way go with.
+[Redux](https://redux.js.org/) provides an easy way to manage state and therefore keeping our widgets neat.

-#### Step 1: Deploying
+#### Step 1: Adding files and folders
+  - Lets create some folders and files that will help us keep our app neat.
+  - Our new app tree looks like this.
+    ├── node_modules
+    ├── public
+    │   └── index.html
+    ├── src
+    │   ├── Reducers
+    │   │   ├── Counter.js
+    │   │   └── index.js
+    │   ├── Widgets
+    │   │   ├── Increment.js
+    │   │   └── Decrement.js
+    │   ├── App.css
+    │   ├── App.js
+    │   └── index.js
+    ├── .gitignore
+    ├── package.json
+    ├── package-lock.json
+    ├── README.md
+    ├── tsconfig.json
+    └── webpack.config.js

 ### More Examples